Skipwith War Memorial is a Grade II listed building in the North Yorkshire local planning authority area, England. Memorial.

 Description

-DESCRIPTION: the memorial is situated to the south side of the church along the path leading to the entrance of the St Helen’s church from the Main Street.
-It comprises a wheel-head cross with a tapering shaft adorned with Celtic knot work patterns on the front and it is set on a tapering plinth.
-This stands on a base of two rectangular steps, the first step being higher than the second one.
-The memorial is approximately 2.4m in height.
+The memorial features a wheel-head cross with a tapering shaft, which is decorated with Celtic knot work patterns on the front.
+This shaft is set on a tapering plinth, which stands on a base of two rectangular steps, with the first step being higher than the second.
+The memorial is approximately 2.4 meters tall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.